Thursday, April 5, 2012

 Jesus Christ declared: “I say unto you, that this is my doctrine, and I bear record of it from the Father; and whoso believeth in me believeth in the Father also; and unto him will the Father bear record of me, for he will visit him with fire and with the Holy Ghost.
 And thus will the Father bear record of me, and the Holy Ghost will bear record unto him of the Father and me; for the Father, and I, and the Holy Ghost are one.
 And again I say unto you, ye must repent, and become as a little child, and be baptized in my name, or ye can in nowise receive these things.
 And again I say unto you, ye must repent, and be baptized in my name, and become as a little child, or ye can in nowise inherit the kingdom of God.
 Verily, verily, I say unto you, that this is my doctrine, and whoso buildeth upon this buildeth upon my rock, and the gates of hell shall not prevail against them.” ( 3 Nephi 11: 35-39)

-The Church today, just as anciently, establishes thFirst_Presidency_Monsone Doctrine of Christ by Revelation to those the Lord endows with Apostolic authority.
+The Church today, just as anciently, establishes the Doctrine of Christ by Revelation to those the Lord endows with Apostolic authority.
 We value scholarship that enhances understanding, but in the Church today, just as anciently, establishing the Doctrine of Christ or correcting Doctrinal deviations is a matter of Divine Revelation to those the Lord endows with Apostolic authority.

 The Savior may act by messenger or in His own person to Reveal His Will and Doctrine to Prophets, Seers, and Revelators.
 The Savior may speak by His own voice or by the voice of the Holy Spirit.
 The Savior may direct Himself to His servants individually or in council.